Esri/arcade-expressions/attribute_rule_calculation/SplitIntersectingLine.md

                 new_path_1[Count(new_path_1)] = current_path[j];
                 continue;
             }

-            var from_coord = current_path[j];
+            // Check to see if point is between vertexs var from_coord = current_path[j];
             var to_coord = current_path[j + 1];
+            //TODO: Interpolate Z values if present based on perctange split occurs
+            //TODO: reevaluate distance to line function, do we need to build in a fuzzy tolerance, could construct

-            if (dist_to_line(from_coord, to_coord, point_coord) < .01) {
+            // a line and use intersect function if (dist_to_line(from_coord, to_coord, point_coord) < .01) {
                 new_path_1[Count(new_path_1)] = current_path[j];
                 new_path_1[Count(new_path_1)] = point_coord;